webtides/luna-docs/content/docs/elements.md

 }
 ```

+### Render engine

+As a rendering engine, luna-js uses [lit-html](https://lit-html.polymer-project.org/) on
+the client side and [lit-html-server](https://github.com/popeindustries/lit-html-server)
+on the server side.

-## Non-rendering components
+## Non-rendering elements

-Components that don't render can extends the `BaseElement` directly.
+Elements that don't render can extends the `BaseElement` directly.

 ```js
 import {BaseElement} from "@webtides/luna-js";